rollkit/rollkit/block/block.md

 ## Assumptions and Considerations

-* The block manager loads the initial state from the local store and uses genesis if not found in the local store, when the node (re)starts
+* The block manager loads the initial state from the local store and uses genesis if not found in the local store, when the node (re)starts.
+* The default mode for sequencer nodes is normal (not lazy).
+* The sequencer can produce empty blocks.

 ## Implementation